hupili/python-for-data-and-media-communication-gitbook/module-pandas.md

 ```

 The latter one will try to match column names.
 If `column1` and `column2` are different, the update fails and **no error is raised**.
 The behaviour for pandas to update DataFrame is to match columns and then update.

+## Turn a long format table into wide format (unpivot)

+`.melt()` is the "unpivot" operation.

+In simpler applications, `.stack()` could come handy.
+It turns the data frame into the "record" format, where records are indexed by composite index of `(original indexes, original columns)`.